Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Abstract

 \section{Abstract}

-The interplay of disorder and magnetic vortices is a recurrent topic of research in the theory of superconductivity.
-In most of previous approaches, disorder enters in a phenomenological way, namely, it is not the random potential felt by the electrons.
-Here we address this problem in a fully microscopic model: a two-dimensional disordered superconductor at zero temperature described by the Bogoliubov-de Gennes (BdG) formalism for lattices of sizes up to $100\times100$ where the magnetic field is introduced by the Peierls's substitution.
-For a not too strong disorder strength, we identify a rich phase diagram in Fourier space as a function of the magnetic field strength.
-Initially, we observe the expected Abrikosov triangular vortex lattice slightly distorted by disorder.
-Intriguingly, an increase in the magnetic field leads to an unexpected rectangular lattice which is followed by a vortex glass with only traces of Bragg's peaks but strong vortex repulsion.
-Finally, a further increases of the field leads to a fully disordered phase where even vortex repulsion is suppressed.
-We show that these phases can coexist with global phase coherence.
-Disorder also enhances the critical magnetic field with respect to the clean limit with a maximum for strong disorder strength on the metallic side of the transition.
+We study the interplay of vortices and disorder in a two-dimensional disordered superconductor at zero temperature described by the Bogoliubov-de Gennes (BdG) self-consistent formalism for lattices of sizes up to $100\times100$ where the magnetic flux is introduced by the Peierls's substitution.
+The substantial larger size than in previous approaches ($\leq 36\times 36$) has allowed us to identify a rich phase diagram as a function of the magnetic flux and the disorder strength.
+For sufficiently weak disorder, and not too strong magnetic flux, we observe a slightly distorted Abrikosov triangular vortex lattice.
+An increase in the magnetic flux leads to an unexpected rectangular vortex lattice.
+A further increase in disorder, or flux gradually destroy the lattice symmetry though strong vortex repulsion persists.
+An even stronger disorder leads to deformed single vortices with an inhomogeneous core.
+As number of vortices increases, vortices overlap becomes more frequent.
+Finally, we show that global phase coherence is a feature of all these phases and that disorder enhances substantially the critical magnetic flux with respect to the clean limit with a maximum on the metallic side of the insulating transition.